 They stopped and she turned to look up at him.
 “Thank you,” she said simply, and he knew that she was not referring to his escort home, although if he chose, he could easily pretend that she was and she would not mind.
 It was what she did best, managing herself and any difficulties quietly and without demands on other people and he realised unexpectedly how much he valued that.

 Johnny knew that he should go, but he was conscious suddenly of a warmth of feeling and he wondered if she felt it too.
 Still holding her hand, he stepped closer to her and put his other hand under her chin, tilting her face up towards his.
-She did not flinch away although he saw the green eyes widen in surprise.
+She did not flinch away although he saw her eyes widen in surprise.
 He had not really thought before about how tall she was; he only had to bend a little to kiss her.

 She leaned towards him, and Johnny let go of her hand and put his arm about her, drawing her closer very gently.
 He could tell how nervous she was, and he was not surprised; nothing in Mary Ludlow’s sheltered life suggested that she had been kissed before.
 He found her shyness oddly endearing and was deliberately gentle, not wanting to frighten her.